fylgja/site/src/components/utilpack/index.md

 ) !default;
 ```

-The key will be used as the prefix name for the util.
+The key will be used as the prefix name for the utility,
-And the value is always the min-width media query.
+and the value is always the min-width media query.

 ```css
 @media (min-width: 420px) {